Procedures

 Laser semi-rigid ureteroscopy

-Semi-rigid ureteroscopy is a well-known procedure used for varying urological conditions, with high success rates.
-It is suggested in the following cases:
+Semi-rigid ureteroscopy is a well-known procedure with high success rates for varying urological conditions.
+It’s recommended for the following cases:

-• When a stone in the distal third of the ureter does not spontaneously get expelled because it is larger than 6 mm
+• When a stone in the distal third of the ureter doesn’t spontaneously get expelled because it’s larger than 6 mm

 • Severe pain (the stone is not advancing)